ferrywlto/vuejs-aspnetcore-ssr/README.md

 1. Add the following dependencies to package.json:

     - devDependencies:
-        - aspnet-webpack
+        - aspnet-webpack [Replaced by Microsoft.AspNetCore.SpaServices.Extensions]
         - webpack-merge
     - dependencies:x
         - vue-server-renderer
         - aspnet-prerenderer

-2. Split the code into two part:
+3. Split the code into two part:

     1. `server.js` <- this will load by renderOnServer.js, which aspnet-prerendering will trigger Node to execute and return pre-rendered result back to renderOnServer.js and thus send to browser as initial state of app.
     2. `client.js` <- once initial app state rendered and injected in the resulting index.cshtml, the script tag will load client.js and mount it to pre-rendered app tag.

-3. Create Node server code for ASP.NET Core to trigger the Node hosting service to execute
+4. Create Node server code for ASP.NET Core to trigger the Node hosting service to execute

     - `rendererOnServer.js` <- responsible for loading the webpacked server.js for Node to render the initial app state.

-4. ASP.NET Core part
+5. ASP.NET Core part

     - Edit `Views/Home/index.cshtml` app tag to use `aspnet-prerendering` attributes

-5. Webpack Configuration
+6. Webpack Configuration

     - Edit `webpack.config.js`, make use of `webpack-merge` to split the original configuration into two sets.